 “Infrastructure as Code” is the process by which configuration and provisioning code is managed in the same way as source code.
 Typically, the definition of a Jenkins Pipeline is written into a text file (called a Jenkinsfile) which in turn is checked into a project’s source control repository.
 As a result, the continuous delivery pipeline is treated as a part of the application, to be versioned and reviewed like any other code.

 Jenkins Pipeline provides an extensible set of tools for modeling simple-to-complex delivery pipelines, using a domain specific language (DSL) syntax based on the Groovy programming language.
-The Pipeline code can be entered directly using the Jenkins UI, but for more complex processes, it is more likely that you will use a script that is loaded from your source control management (SCM) system.Jenkins Team
+The Pipeline code can be entered directly using the Jenkins UI, but for more complex processes, it is more likely that you will use a script that is loaded from your source control management (SCM) system.

+Accessing CloudBees Jenkins Team

 Details for configuring the CloudBees Jenkins Team Edition installation are available in Appendix B. Once the configuration is complete, you can access the UI by browsing to http://worknode02:8080 as shown in Figure 28.